UK response

 Commodity restrictions

-Restrictions are in place on the import of the following commodities from the entire territories of Austria, Hungary, Slovakia and parts of Germany:
+Restrictions are in place on the import of the following commodities from the entire territories of Austria, Hungary and Slovakia:

 - live (including non-domestic) ruminant and porcine animals, including wild game, and their germplasm